Aminesmaeili79/Tutorials-And-Sample-Projects/README.md

   <li>NodeJS ecosystem and build server-side rendered apps, REST APIs and GraphQL APIs</li>
 </ul>

-## <a href="https://learn.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core?view=aspnetcore-8.0">ASP.NET Core Documentation</a> (In Progress)
+## ASP.NET Core <a href="https://learn.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core?view=aspnetcore-8.0">Documentation</a> And <a href="https://www.udemy.com/course/asp-net-core-true-ultimate-guide-real-project">Udemy Course</a> (In Progress)
-The documentation of ASP.NET Core by Microsoft contains all the fundamental and core concepts of the framework for deep and better understanding:
+The documentation of ASP.NET Core by Microsoft contains all the fundamental and core concepts of the framework for deep and better understanding.
+Combining it with the .NET Core course by Harsha Vardhan on <a href="htpps://www.udemy.com">Udemy.com</a>, helps to hone your skills on this C# framework:
 <ul>
   <li>Razor Pages</li>
   <li>APIs</li>